z-forks/fairseq/README.md

 Once your model is trained, you can translate with it using `fairseq generate` (for binarized data) or `fairseq generate-lines` (for text).
 Here, we'll do it for a fully convolutional model:
 ```
-# Optional: optimize for generation speed
+# Optional: optimize for generation speed 不执行优化的话, 下面翻译会很慢
 $ fairseq optimize-fconv -input_model trainings/fconv/model_best.th7 -output_model trainings/fconv/model_best_opt.th7

 # Translate some text